 her law school career was coming to an end and she transferred her employment to yet another mentor and the newest member to the bench, Circuit Court Judge J. Mark Rogers.
 Michelle continued to work full time, be a single mother, and devote herself to her law degree.
 In June 2006, she graduated with a Juris Doctorate from the Nashville School of Law and in February 2007 became licensed to practice in the State of Tennessee and the Federal Court for the Middle District of Tennessee.
 Also in 2007, Michelle became employed as an associate with Greg Reed and Associates where she practiced criminal defense, family, and juvenile law.

 In 2010, she became a partner in the firm Reed and Howser and began to focus her practice strictly on family and juvenile law.
 Michelle was humbled and honored to receive the Richard LaRoche Pro Bono award from her legal peers in 2008.
 In January 2011, she applied and was admitted to practice before the United States Supreme Court.
 In 2013, Michelle found herself at a crossroad, leaving the firm of Reed & Howser to go "home" again to the firm where it all began, Wilson & Bradley.
-Wilson & Bradley now carries the name Wilson, Howser & Oliver and Michelle is proud to be a part of such a wonderful legal team and firm.
+Wilson & Bradley now carries the name Wilson, Howser, Oliver & Turner and Michelle is proud to be a part of such a wonderful legal team and firm.

 In addition, Michelle is also a certified Rule 31 mediator.